Top of page Skip to main content

 Methodology

-Assessment against the requirements and timeframes for the public release of the deliverables set out in the Charter for the 2024–25 reporting period.
-The deliverables for performance reporting are the 2023–24 Final Budget Outcome, 2024–25 Mid‑year Economic and Fiscal Outlook, 2025–26 Budget.
-Assessment will include pre‑election economic and fiscal outlook, costing of election commitments, and additional statement of Commonwealth stock and securities only if the relevant conditions of Part 7, 8 or 9 of the Charter are met.
+Assessment against the requirements and timeframes for the public release of the deliverables set out in the Charter for the 2025–26 reporting period.
+The deliverables for performance reporting in this period are the 2024–25 Final Budget Outcome, 2025–26 Mid‑year Economic and Fiscal Outlook, and 2026–27 Budget.
+Additional reporting may also be required if the conditions of Part 6 and Part 9 of the Charter are met, if the Treasurer releases an Intergenerational Report or if a statement of Commonwealth stock and securities is required.

 Measure type